Monopole and instanton effects in QCD: Instanton effects

-The difference between the experimental result and the result of the theoretical calculations is less than 1.8$\%$.
-Therefore, we can derive the lifetime of the charged pion using the formula~(\ref{eq:decay_width_1}).
-The decay width of the charged pion, which is estimated from the experimental lifetime~\cite{PDG_2017}, is
+The difference between the experimental lifetime of the charged pion~\cite{PDG_2017} and the result of the theoretical calculations is less than 1.8$\%$.
+Therefore, we derive the decay width of the charged pion using the formula~(\ref{eq:decay_width_1}) and calculate its lifetime.